duke-malaria-collaboratory/BRAVA/README.md

     - `recreateRefFolder`: option to recreate the `ref` folder for every run - deleting and creating it again makes sure it gets updated if you change the reference sequences you want to use.
     - `cutoff`: cutoff for which samples with less than this number of reads after sampling should be removed.
     - `seed`: seed of R's random number generator for the purpose of obtaining a reproducible random result.
+    - `read_depth`: cutoff for which haplotypes that occur in less than this amount of the sample reads should be removed.
+    - `proportion`: cutoff for which haplotypes that occur in less than this percentage of the sample reads should be removed.
     - `haplotype_length`: the length of the majority of haplotypes for the target.

     You can leave these options as-is if you'd like to first make sure the